moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 Whonix workstation may reduce your security and anonymity!
 Don't follow this example if you are extra paranoid.**

 The steps here were executed on Ubuntu 14.04 x64 and VirtualBox 5.0.10, and are based on those described [here](https://www.whonix.org/wiki/Ubuntu).
+Probably there are better ways of doing things described below.
+But these steps were working for me, so hopefully they will work for you as well.

 ## Step 1: Download Whonix Gateway VritualBox and Xubuntu images